SanteonNL/orca/docs/pages/getting-started/overview.rst

 Components
 **********

-Each Orca deployment contains at least the following two components:
+Each ORCA deployment contains at least the following two components:

 - **Orchestrator:** provides the reference implementations of the CPC and CPS roles
-- **Frontend:** provides a frontend for Orca, allows filling of Questionnaires
+- **Frontend:** provides a frontend for ORCA, allows filling of Questionnaires
 - **Nuts:** provides a distributed trust network, which is used in Shared Care Planning to obtain authentication tokens for authentication to other Shared Care Planning participants (see `Nuts <https://nuts.nl/>`_)
 - **Nuts Admin:** provides an admin interface for Nuts